 Who can talk about sex-work experiences?

 This website is an unusual blog.
-It is the thoughts of one person, a relatively inexperienced client of primarily independent female escorts.
+It is the thoughts of one person, a single, middle-aged, white, Australian client of primarily independent female escorts.
 The rambling thoughts, but still the voice of a sole client from the privileged fringe of the sex-work industry.

 I remain thrilled and amazed when someone comments, likes or reads my articles.
-I don’t expect anyone to pay them much attention, but I do have a view when people, mainly a small number of incensed escorts, suggest that I should just shut-the-hell-up!
+I don’t expect anyone to pay them much attention, but I do have a view when people, mainly a small number of incensed escorts and other male clients, suggest that I should just shut-the-hell-up!

 Who gets to speak at the table?